yzh503/vm-placement-migration-gym/README.md

 # A Unified Approach to Virtual Machine Placement and Migration in the Cloud using Deep Reinforcement Learning

 This repo contains the gym environment for VM placement and migration.
-You may trian DQN and PPO agents for automatic VM placement and migration in this environment.
+You may trian or evaluate DQN and PPO agents for automatic VM placement and migration in this environment.

 ## Experiment data and plots

 Experiment data are located in `data`.
-Plots are located in `plot`.
+Plots are located in `plots`.

 ## Re-run Experiments